--BUS ParamName Represents zero or more -BUS ParamName command-line options (for example, -BUSlicense_file).
+-BUSParamName Represents zero or more -BUSParamName command-line options (for example, -BUSlicense_file).
 These specify the location of the Artix license file, domain name, configuration directory, or Artix bus name.
 These values must be specified either as command-line parameters or environment variables.
-However, specifying on the command line allows easier deployment of multiple it container instances as multiple Windows services.

--displayname Specifies the name that is displayed in the Windows parameter is required.

-Services dialog (select Start | Settings | Control

--svcName Specifies the service name that is listed in the Windows

--svcName parameter is required.

-In addition to these -service install parameters, the following it container parameters also apply:

--port Specifies the port that the container will run on (see

-"Running the container server on a specified port" on

-page 130).
+However, specifying on the command line allows easier deployment of multiple it_container instances as multiple Windows services. -displayname Specifies the name that is displayed in the Windows Services dialog (select Start Settings Control Panel Application Tools Services ).
+The -displayname parameter is required. -svcName Specifies the service name that is listed in the Windows registry (select Start Run , and type regedit).
+The -svcName parameter is required. nese -service install parameters, the following rameters also apply: -port Specifies the port that the container will run on (see "Running the container server on a specified port" on page 84).
 This parameter is required.

 -deployfolder Specifies a local folder to store deployment descriptors.

-This enables redeployment on startup (see "Deploying Services on Restart" on page 137).
-This parameter is optional.

--env Name=Value Specifies arguments passed to the container process, which are also passed to the Windows service command line.
-For example, -env to the container server" on page 131
+This enables redeployment on startup (see "Deploying Services on Restart" on page 89).
+This parameter is optional. -env Name=Value Specifies arguments passed to the container process, which are also passed to the Windows service command line.
+For example, -env PATH="c:\myApp;%PATH%".
+See "Specifying arguments to the container server" on page 85 it\container -service install -BUSlicense\file c:\InstallDir\etc\licenses.txt -BUSconfig\dir c:\InstallDir\etc -BUSdomain\name artix -displayName "My Test Service" -svcName my\test\service -port 2222 -deployfolder C:\deployed\files

-PATH="c:\myApp; %PATH%".
-See "Specifying arguments